808BITT/forged_heroes/web_app/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **Tool Testing**: Test your tool specifications against a mock LLM to ensure they function as expected
 - **Parameter Dependencies**: Define dependencies between parameters, so that the visibility and requirements of one parameter can depend on the value of another.
+- **Enhanced Tool Editor**: Support for advanced parameter types and dependencies.
+- **New Armory Page**: Interactive visualization of tool schemas.
+- **Improved Tool Management and Testing Features**: Enhanced tool management and testing features.

 ## Technology Stack